alocano/CSC131/README.md

 - Save Recipe (locally)
 - Print Recipe
 - Recipe Categorizations

-Optional Features (Nice to have) include but not limited to:[Extra Credit – in addition to Required Features]
-- Favorites flagging and list, view favorite recipe list and choose recipe to view from the favorites list
+- Favorites flagging and list, view favorite recipe list and choose recipe to view from the favorites list (Extra credit)
-- Shopping List – CRUD operations on the list
-- Pantry feature (what you have in your pantry, find recipes I can make
-- Etc. Look at some more basic functionality, see Spoonacular Model or other online recipe applications for ideas.

 To run this app:

+<ins>Windows (Using PowerShell):</ins>
 - Extract and open the main folder
 - Right click "run.ps1"
 - Select "Run with PowerShell"

+<ins>Using IDE (Recommend for mac):</ins>
+- Download and extrace the file
+- Import into workspace
+- In terminal, run "npm run devStart" and run locally